apache/accumulo-website/_docs-2/administration/scan-executors.md

 Execution Hints can also be used to influence how the block caches are used for a scan.
-The following configuration would modify the `gamma` executor to use blocks in the cache if they are already cached, but would never load mising blocks into the cache.
+The following configuration would modify the `gamma` executor to use blocks in the cache if they are already cached, but would never load missing blocks into the cache.

 ```